PavanDendi/StormFront/README.md

 # Dependencies

+install `slqparse` either as a cluster library or as a notebook scoped library using `%pip install sqlparse`

 Install custom dbstress jar from https://github.com/PavanDendi/dbstress/tree/databricks to your cluster.

 Compiled binary can be found in the github Releases [HERE](https://github.com/PavanDendi/dbstress/releases/download/0.0.0/dbstress-assembly-0.0.0-SNAPSHOT.jar), or compile from source using `sbt assembly` from the dbstress repo root directory.